rtCamp/amp-compatibility/amp-compatibility-server/README.md

 ### 4. Starting up server

 - To start only node server (To start dashboard) for development purpose.
 Use `adonis serve --dev`.
 It will automatically reload the server on any file changes.
-- However, On production environment.
-We use process management tool pm2 to start Dashboard, Request worker and adhoc synthetic worker.
+- However, on production environment, we use process management tool pm2 to start Dashboard, request worker, and adhoc synthetic worker.
 It will start all three process in background.
 Command: `pm2 start ecosystem.config.js`

 ---